0

 Vitamin B6 helps curb a compound called homocysteine within the blood.
 Homocysteine is a sulfuric amino acid found in animal protein sources.
 Too much homocysteine is linked to memory problems, age-associated cognitive decline, and poor mood.<6>

-Studies indicate that a combination of vitamin B6 and folate can significantly reduce overall homocysteine levels.
+Studies indicate that taking supplements that combine vitamin B6 and folate can significantly reduce overall homocysteine levels.

 B6 helps build serotonin and norepinephrine, and GABA – “happy hormones” that balance mood, boost energy, and improve concentration.
 Low levels of any of these chemicals can lead to depression, pain, fatigue, and anxiety, but supplementing with B6 can be an effective part of your anti-stress strategy.